-Let us start with the map $H^0(\GC_2)\to \grt$.
-Let a cocycle $\gamma\in \GC_2$ be given.
-We want to find a way to read off the $\grt$ element from the graph.
-Remember that graphs in $\gamma$ can be seen as graphs with labelled vertices, invariant under interchange of the labels. \\ \\ {\bf Algorithm 1:} \begin{enumerate} \item We assume that $\gamma$ is 1-vertex irreducible, which is possible by Proposition \ref{prop:1vi}. \item For each graph in $\gamma$, mark the vertex 1 as ``external''.
+Before we prove the proposition let us recollect the explicit form of the isomorphism $H^0(\GC_2)\to \grt_1$, which is scattered over the preceding sections.
+Let a graph cocycle $\gamma\in \GC_2$ be given.
+We want to find a way to read off the corresponding $\grt_1$-element from $\gamma$.
+Remember that $\gamma$ is a linear combination of graphs with labeled vertices, invariant under permutations of the labels. \\ \\ {\bf Algorithm 1:} \begin{enumerate} \item We assume that $\gamma$ is 1-vertex irreducible, which is possible by Proposition \ref{prop:1vi}. \item For each graph in $\gamma$, mark the vertex 1 as ``external''.
 This gives a (linear combination of) graph(s) $\gamma_{1}\in\Graphs(1)$. \item Split the vertex 1 in $\gamma_1$ into two vertices, redistributing the incoming edges in all possible ways, so that both vertices are hit by at least one edge.
 Call this linear combination of graphs $\gamma_2' \in \CG_2(2)$. \item $\gamma_2'$ is closed in $\CG_2$ and has no one-edge component, hence it is the coboundary of some element $\gamma_2$.
-We choose $\gamma_2$ to be symmetric under interchange of the external vertices 1 and 2. \item Forget the non-internal-trivalent tree part of $\gamma_2$ to obtain $T_2$. \item For each tree $t$ occuring in $T_2$ construct a Lie word in (formal) variables $x,y$ as follows.
+We choose $\gamma_2$ to be symmetric under interchange of the external vertices 1 and 2. \item Forget the non-internal-trivalent tree part of $\gamma_2$ to obtain $T_2$. \item For each tree $t$ occuring in $T_2$ construct a Lie word in (formal) variables $X,Y$ as follows.
 For each edge incident to vertex 1, cut it and make it the ``root'' edge.
 The resulting (internal) tree is a binary tree with leafs labelled by 1 or 2.
-It can be seen as a Lie tree, and one gets a Lie word $\phi_1(x,y)$ by replacing each 1 by $x$ and 2 by $y$.
-Set $\phi(x,y)=\phi_1(x,y)-\phi_1(y,x)$.
-Summing over all such Lie words one gets a (lin. comb. of) Lie word corresponding to $\gamma$.
-Let us call it again $\phi_\gamma(x,y)\in \F_\Lie(x,y)$. \item The $\phi_\gamma$ is the desired $\grt$-element. \end{enumerate}
+It can be seen as a Lie tree, and one gets a Lie word $\phi_1(X,Y)$ by replacing each 1 by $X$ and 2 by $Y$.
+Set $\phi(X,Y)=\phi_1(X,Y)-\phi_1(Y,X)$.
+Summing over all such Lie words one gets a linear combination of Lie words corresponding to $\gamma$.
+Let us call it again $\phi_\gamma(X,Y)\in \F_\Lie(X,Y)$. \item $\phi_\gamma$ is the desired $\grt_1$-element. \end{enumerate}

 A graphical illustration of this algorithm for the simplest case of a three-wheel (corresponding to $\sigma_3\in \grt$) is given in Figure \ref{fig:firstalg}.